Higher-categorical combinatorics of configuration spaces of Euclidean space: Part 1 of the proof of the main result

-A functor from an $\infty$-category to the nerve of a (small) category is completely determined by its assignment on objects, morphisms and the requirement that composition is respected.
+\begin{note} A functor from an $\infty$-category to the nerve of a (small) category is completely determined by its assignment on objects, morphisms and the requirement that composition is respected.
 This is due to the fact that the nerve of a small category is completely determined by its values on $[i]$ for $0\leq i \leq 2$.
-See the proof of Lemma 3.5 in \cite{GJ} for more details.
-Thus, since $\mathbf{\Delta}^{\Act}$ is an ordinary category, we will simply define $\ds \G_1$ on objects and morphisms and check that composition is respected.
+(See the proof of Lemma 3.5 in \cite{GJ} for more details.)
+Since $\mathbf{\Theta}_n^{\Act}$ is an ordinary category, we need only define $\ds \G_n$ on objects and morphisms and check that composition is respected. \end{note}

+\begin{proof} We proceed by induction on $n$.
+For the base case $n=1$, we seek to define a functor $\G_1$